-Category 2: operating predominantly as a service provider, the range of goods and services that we purchase is relatively limited however this does not mean that we underestimate the opportunities for occurrences of modern slavery from within our supply chain.
-We have identified our top 30 suppliers to be our main area of focus.
-The top 30 are issued with our Supplier Code of Conduct and requested to complete our supplier survey on an annual basis.
+Category 2: operating predominantly as a service provider, the range of goods and services that Gi Group purchase is relatively limited, however this does not mean that we underestimate the opportunities for occurrences of modern slavery from within our supply chain.
+Gi Group have identified our top 20 suppliers to be our main area of focus.
+The top 20 are issued with our Supplier Modern Slavery Code of Conduct and requested to complete our Supplier Questionnaire on an annual basis.
 Once complete, our supplier risk profile is updated with any specific issues being raised on a supplier by supplier basis.